hyosung11/Launch-School/Courses/JS100/Book/Objects/NOTES.md

 // Note that `Object.keys` returns the object's own keys: it does not include any keys from the prototype objects.
 ```

+### Order of Object Properties

+Older versions of the ECMAScript standard (prior to ES6) don't guarantee the iteration order for an object's property keys.
+Many JavaScript engines took advantage of this non-guarantee.
+In older versions of JavaScript, you can't rely on any particular iteration order.
+Even in the same engine, you might get different results in separate runs of a program.

+Modern versions of the standard (ES6+) do guarantee the iteration order for an object's property keys.
+However, this order is somewhat complex.
+The order is based on:

+* the types of the property keys (strings come before symbols)
+* the values of the keys (non-negative integers come first), and
+* the order in which the keys were added to the object.

+It's tempting to rely on this predictable order, but the order isn't straightforward except in the simplest cases.

+In the end, it's not wise to make any assumptions about the iteration order for object property keys.
+You can't depend on it.

 ## Common Operations